ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-on for visiting New Mex­
-ico.Inquire of F. Gardner, Agt., A. T. &amp;
-S. F. R&#x27;y., Dodge City.
-W. J. Black, G. P. A.
-Climate Cure If you go soon enough
-to the right climate, say to the Salt River
-Valley of Arizona or the New Mexico
-health resorts.
-Unrivaled for the relief
-or cure of chronic lung and throat dis­
-eases.
-Constant sunshine, dry air,
-equable temperature.
-Descriptive pam
-phlets mailed free.
-They treat of alti­
-tude, temperature, humidity, hot springs,
-sanatoriums, cost of living, medical at
-tendance, social advantages, etc. -Ad
-dress W. J. Black, G. P. A., A. T. &amp; S.
-F. Ry., Topeka, Kas.
 Hawthorne Truly Says : &quot;These
 railroads are positively the greatest
 blessings that tbe ages have wrought out